REREV

 The always-on Anti-lock Braking System (ABS) light might seem the most manageable issue on the list as it is a warning.
 It ensures the wheel does not lock up when the brakes are used.
 However, driving with an engaged ABS is dangerous as it prevents the brakes from engaging correctly.

 More seriously, the squishy pedal is a safety hazard.
-In some cases, drivers reported that the pedals were mushy and sank fast to the floor without actually braking, while others complained that the brake pedals were so stiff that they had to press down on them heavily to engage the brakes.
+In some cases, drivers reported that the pedals were mushy and that the brake pedal goes to the floor without actually braking, while others complained that the brake pedals were so stiff that they had to press down on them heavily to engage the brakes.
 Other drivers complained that the Camry lurched or shook when they applied the brakes.

 The Camry’s brake issues resulted from defective actuators, a damaged ABS module, and some failed braking parts.
 These problems either happen alone or in pairs sometimes.